VISITORS GUIDE TO HORSE GUARDS

 The current Horse Guards building dates from the mid-eighteenth century but the history of this site goes back much further.
 Its story, and the story of those who have lived and worked within its walls, is linked with some of the most celebrated Kings, Queens, Statesmen and Military Commanders to have lead our country, and it owes its existence to the development of important neighbouring sites.

 On the Whitehall riverside, York Palace had been the official London Residence of the Archbishops of York since 1245.
 In 1529, King Henry VIII appropriated this huge Palace from Cardinal Wolsey, re-naming it The Palace of Whitehall and extending it almost from Charing Cross to Westminster.
 Across the road, St James's Park, as it is known today, was later acquired by the King as a private Royal hunting ground, encircled by a high brick wall.
 His luxurious hunting lodge survives as St James's Palace.
 In 1533, Henry VIII, passionate about horsemanship and martial combat, commissioned a Tiltyard, or Jousting Ground on the site where Horse Guards now stands.
 Henry's famous daughter, Queen Elizabeth I, was also extremely fond of the Tiltyard pageantry and instituted two annual jousting festivals, on her accession day and on her birthday.
-To this day the tradition of Royal Birthday Celebrations on Horse Guards continues with the annual Trooping (of) the Colour on the Queen's Birthday Parade.
+To this day the tradition of Royal Birthday Celebrations on Horse Guards continues with the annual Trooping (of) the Colour on the Sovereign's Birthday Parade.

 Military presence on Horse Guards began in December 1641 when King Charles I commissioned "a Court of Guards in the Tiltyard before Whitehall" to house his personal guards and to protect the Palace.
 It was too late though, with the onset of the Civil War, Charles was forced to flee to Oxford and the area was taken over by the Parliamentarians.
 Seven years later, on a cold January day in 1649, the King was brought from St James's Palace through the Horse Guards area to the Banqueting House in Whitehall where a scaffold had been erected.
 There, after a wait of several hours while the warrant was signed, he was beheaded.
 A black mark on both clock faces at Horse Guards commemorates the time of his execution -2pm.